 Editor’s Note: The church-planting movement in America is growing exponentially, fueled and driven by an army of former youth pastors.
 Attend any church-planting conference and you’ll ram into a sea of youth workers who’ve migrated out of their niche and into the Wild, Wild West of broader church leadership.
 Behind the scenes, what are the forces at work behind this migration?
 And what can we learn from this movement that will leverage what we’re doing in youth ministry right now?

-We asked three church planters—all them former youth pastors—to tell their stories and offer their insights into this trend, and what youth workers can take from it.
+We asked three church planters—all former youth pastors—to tell their stories and offer their insights into this trend, and what youth workers can take from it.

 <> <> <> <> <>